Lesson Plan - Get It!

 Fessenden worked on dozens of projects, including the telegraph machine.
 He was able to send telegraph signals over 6,000 miles away, further than any other inventor.

-In the year 1900, Fessenden made another technological advancement - he sent a vocal message wirelessly for the first time.
-The message only traveled about a mile and was barely intelligible, but Fessenden was excited by this success.
+In 1900, Fessenden made another technological advancement, sending a vocal message wirelessly for the first time.
+The message only traveled a mile and was barely intelligible, but Fessenden was excited by this success.

 This test caused Fessenden to have a realization.
 The tool that was used to send radio waves, a spark transmitter, wasn't going to work.
-He needed a transmitter that would send out continuous waves rather than one that sent damped waves.
+He needed a transmitter that would send out continuous waves rather than damped ones.

 Damped waves are radio waves that are short-lived.
 Their amplitude, or height, decreases over time.
 (If you want to read more about amplitude and the parts of a sound wave, check out our lesson found under Additional Resources in the right-hand sidebar.)

-We don't see sound, so it can be easy to forget that it's a real thing.
+We don't see sound, so it can be easy to forget that it's real.

 Sound travels in waves, which enter our ears and make parts of it vibrate.
-The speed and force of the vibrations are interpreted by our brain as sound with varying volumes and pitches.
+Our brain interprets the speed and force of the vibrations as sound with varying volumes and pitches.